microsoft/PubSec-Info-Assistant/docs/features/bing_search.md

 ## Overview

-This provides users with more comprehensive information and the ability to compare responses from Info Assistant with external Bing search results.
+This provides users with more comprehensive information and the ability to compare responses from Information Assistant with external Bing search results.

 ### New UI Buttons